-The Board of Directors (the "Board") provides oversight of the climate-related risk exposures and opportunities based on the investment strategy and risk appetite of the Company .
-In 2022, in order to lay emphasis on climate issues, the Company convened a Board meeting on climate-related risk issues.
+The Board of Directors (the "Board") provides oversight of the climate-related risk exposures and opportunities based on the investment strategy and risk appetite of the Company.
 The Board approved the corresponding governance structure of climate-related risk management and has delegated oversight of climate-related risk management to the Risk Control Committee.